 Primary school children from both Conon Bridge and Maryburgh attend Ben Wyvis Primary School which was opened in 2012.
 Older children are educated at Dingwall Academy, some 3 miles from Conon Bridge.

 There are 3 bus services to Inverness which run through the village.
-The No 27 takes about 20 minutes and crosses the Kessock Bridge.
+No 25 and 27 buses take about 20 minutes and cross the Kessock Bridge.
 The No 28 takes about 40 minutes via Muir of Ord, Beauly and Kiltarlity.
-The No 25 also crosses the Kessock Bridge but operates only in the evenings and on Sundays.
 From 09 January 2017, all services will leave Inverness from Inverness Bus Station.
 Timetables for these services can be accessed through the Stagecoach link.

 If you have a complaint about a bus service, please contact the bus operator in the first instance and also send an email to email@example.com.
 Stagecoach can be contacted at firstname.lastname@example.org or by telephone on 01463 233371.